malecki/qmssviz/intro.md

 # Requirements

-### Three coding/graphing assignments (40%)
+### Four coding/graphing assignments (40%)

-Students will complete three assignments and submit them to this course repository as pull requests.
+Students will complete four assignments and submit them to this course repository as pull requests.
 Instructions will be given on file naming / location / linking conventions.
 The assignments themselves will be fairly narrowly focussed on specific tools and coding and graphing tasks.

-### Debugging and peer code review (20%)
+### Two Quizzes (20%)

-Students are expected to read each other's work, and to work using modern collaborative tools.
-On the days that assignments 2 and 3 are due, class will be dedicated to peer code reviews, with comments on pull requests before they are merged.
-Extra credit may be offered for refactorings or major changes resulting from reviews.
+Quizzes are essential for assessing student learning and pedagogical efficacy.
+There will be 4 quizzes in total; students may pick their best two to count towards their grade.

 ### A project in your area of specialization using statistical graphics (30%)